abarran03/completableFutureDemo/README.md

 # Run the app
 mvn spring-boot:run
 ```
+## endpoint
+{host:port}/test?modeA=true&modeB=true
+When you set up modeA = true, the processA will be success, otherwise it'll throw an exception.

 ## Contribution
 Feel free to file an issue if it doesn't work for your code sample.
 Thanks.